tudasc/TypeART/README.md

 ### 1.1 Compiling a target code

-TypeART’s LLVM compiler pass plugins instrument allocations and serialize static type layouts.
-We provide compiler wrapper scripts (available in the bin folder of the TypeART installation) for Clang and MPI.
-By default, these wrappers instrument heap, stack, and global allocations, while MPI wrappers also filter allocations unrelated to MPI calls by default (see [Section 2.3](#23-filtering-allocations)).
+The TypeART LLVM compiler pass instruments allocations and serializes static type layouts.
+Compiler wrapper scripts are provided (available in the `bin` directory of the installation) for Clang and MPI.
+By default, these wrappers instrument heap, stack, and global allocations.
+MPI wrappers additionally filter allocations unrelated to MPI calls (see [Section 2.3](#23-filtering-allocations)).

 #### Building with TypeART

-Simply replace your compiler variable:
+Replace the compiler variable as follows:

 | Variable | TypeART Wrapper   | Equivalent to |
 |----------|-------------------|---------------|